 The story follows the adventures (or rather misadventures) of two friends called Fargus and Nikki, who whilst experimenting with various magic spells, manage to unwittingly cast a more advanced spell, which summons a huge monster called Yungo who completely swallows a nearby village whole.
 After consulting the book, the duo learns that they must travel across the land, and obtain a wish from a machine called the Wishing Engine to reverse the damage they have done.
-Aside from the fact that the tow main characters are a pair of idiots, it’s as wacky and weird as most other storylines in games were at the time, and shouldn’t lose out on too many points, since not only was there a great deal of emphasis on story at the tie anyway, but on a creative level, the fifth generation of gaming was an extremely strange time for the medium anyway.
+Aside from the fact that the two main characters are a pair of idiots, it’s as wacky and weird as most other storylines in games were at the time, and shouldn’t lose out on too many points, since not only was there a great deal of emphasis on the story at the time anyway but on a creative level, the fifth generation of gaming was an extremely strange time for the medium anyway.

 Originality – 8/10

-As well as containing some wonderfully strange aspects, like the in-game items, enemies and even the overall concept, Pandemonium was also instrumental in establishing a new sub-genre of gaming, that has in recent years, made quite the resurgence, being adopted by many different developers; including Nintendo.
-Games like Trine, New Super Mario Bros and Limbo have taken the industry by storm, and it was games like this, as well as NiGHTS, that served as the basis for it all.
+As well as containing some wonderfully strange aspects, like the in-game items, enemies, and even the overall concept, Pandemonium was also instrumental in establishing a new sub-genre of gaming, that has in recent years, made quite the resurgence, being adopted by many different developers; including Nintendo.
+Games like Trine, New Super Mario Bros, and Limbo have taken the industry by storm, and it was games like this, as well as NiGHTS, that served as the basis for it all.

 Overall, Pandemonium exceeded my expectations when I got round to playing it.
-On the surface, it looks like a bog standard launch title, but it turned out to be one of the best of which for the PlayStation in my personal opinion.
+On the surface, it looks like a bog-standard launch title, but it turned out to be one of the best of which for the PlayStation in my personal opinion.